Israel-Palestine

 The non-state solution to the Israeli-Palestinian conflict

-October 2012 – With the two-state solution relegated to the dustbin of history, the time has arrived to consider equal citizenship for Palestinians and Israelis.
+October 2012 – With the two-state solution relegated to the dustbin of history, the time has arrived to consider equal for Palestinians and Israelis.

 The stick of boycott v the carrot of recognition